+Enable SMART Reporting Enables or disables SMART (Self-Monitoring, Analysis, and Reporting Technology) during computer startup to report hard drive errors.
+Default: OFF.
+Enable Audio Enables or disables all integrated audio controller.
 Default: ON.
 Enable Microphone Enables or disables microphone.
 Default: ON.
 Enable Internal Speaker Enables or disables internal speaker.
 Default: ON.
 USB Configuration Enable Boot Support Enables or disables booting from USB mass storage devices such as external hard drive, optical drive, and USB drive.
-Enable External USB Ports Enables or disables USB ports to be functional in an operating system environment.
-SATA Operation Configures operating mode of the integrated SATA hard drive controller.
+Enable External USB Ports Enables or disables USB ports to be functional in an operating system environment SATA Operation Configures operating mode of the integrated SATA hard drive controller.
 Default: RAID.
-SATA is configured to support RAID (Intel Rapid Restore Technology).
-Drives Enables or disables various onboard drives.
-M.2 PCIe SSD-0/SATA-2 Default: ON.
+SATA is configured to support RAID (Intel Rapid Restore Technolog Drives Enables or disables various onboard drives.
+M.2 PCle SSD-0/SATA-2 Default: ON.
 SATA-0 Default: ON.
 Drive Information Displays the information of various onboard drives.
 Miscellaneous Devices Enables or disables various onboard devices.
 Enable Camera Enables or disables the camera.
 Default: ON.
 Keyboard Illumination Configures the operating mode of the keyboard illumination feature.
 Default: Disabled.
 The keyboard illumination will always be off.
-Keyboard Backlight Timeout on AC Configures the timeout value for the keyboard when an AC adapter is connected to the computer.
+Keyboard Backlight Timeout on AC Configures the timeout value for the keyboard when an AC adapter is connected the computer.
 The keyboard backlight timeout value is only effect when the backlight is enabled.
 Default: 10 seconds.
 Keyboard Backlight Timeout on Battery Configures the timeout value for the keyboard when the computer is running on battery.
 The keyboard backlight timeout value is only effect when the backlight is enabled.
 Default: 10 seconds.
-Touchscreen Enables or disables the touchscreen for the operating system. () NOTE: Touchscreen will always work in the BIOS setup irrespective of this setting.
+Touchscreen Enables or disables the touchscreen for the operating system. (i) NOTE: Touchscreen will always work in the BIOS setup irrespective of this setting.
 Default: ON.